-While the Canon EOS R5 may be the camera getting all the headlines the Canon EOS R6 has also been announced with it.
-The Canon EOS R6 offers a 20.1 MP full-frame sensor, IBIS, and 4K shooting modes which will make it the camera most people choose.
+While the Canon EOS R5 may be the camera getting all the headlines but the Canon EOS R6 has also been announced.
+The Canon EOS R6 features a 20.1 MP full-frame sensor, IBIS, and 4K shooting modes which will make it a popular camera for hybrid shooters.

 Canon EOS R6 Memory Card Recommendations

-The main features using a UHS-II card unlocks on the R6 is RAW bursts up to 240 photos and HDR C-Log 4K60.
+Using a UHS-II SD card unlocks on the R6 is RAW bursts up to 240 photos and HDR C-Log 4K60.
 So if you want to use every feature of the EOS R6 you’ll likely want a UHS-II Card.
 The Sony Tough UHS-II card is a rugged card with the performance needed to use all of these modes.

-If you’re not filming C-Log 4K footage or high burst rates a UHS-I card will fit most needs.
+If you’re not filming Canon Log 4K footage or high burst rates a UHS-I card will fit most needs.
 Plus UHS-I cards are a lot more affordable.

 If you’re shooting high-speed sports or wildlife you may need massive RAW image buffers which require a UHS-II card.
 But for most photographers who are casually shooting on the EOS R6 using a UHS-I card will be more than enough.
 At their lower cost you can have money for more cards and storage overall.

 You can consult Canon’s chart below about the maximum burst amounts for each type of SD card.